phpinto/big_data_with_hadoop/README.md

                 }
 ```
 - **Running the program:**
-  - To run the MapReduce job, you need to change directories to WordCount/src and run the word_count.sh shell script by running the following commands:
+  - To run the MapReduce job, you need to change directories to WordCount/src and run the word_count.sh shell script by running the following commands from the root directory of the repository:
 ```shell
     cd WordCount/src
     sh word_count.sh